gumbo-cms/gumbo-cms/README.md

 1 .
 Download Gumbo from https://sourceforge.net/projects/gumbo-cms/files/, extract the archive,
 and place the files either on your local Apache server document folder or on a remote server where you want your new site to appear.

 2 .
-Create a MySQL database and import gumbo.sql
+Create a MySQL database and import gumbo.sqlouz

 3 .
 Open config.php, look for the database settings and insert your own.
 Equally, look for any option you may want to customize, such as admin email addresses and so on.